OpenIndexMaps/openindexmaps.github.io/draft-v1.md

 Institutions can contribute to OpenIndexMaps by uploading their own index maps here: [https://github.com/OpenIndexMaps](https://github.com/OpenIndexMaps)

-To upload your index maps to OpenIndexMaps, contact <mark>[contact info]</mark> to have a repository created for your institution.
-Please provide the GitHub user account which will be the primary user of your repository.
-Once created you can add your files using Git, GitHub Desktop, or by dragging and dropping files from your computer to your repository using your web browser.
+To upload your index maps to OpenIndexMaps, please [submit an Issue](https://github.com/OpenIndexMaps/openindexmaps.github.io/issues) to have a repository created for your institution.
+In your Issue description, provide the GitHub user account which will be the primary user of your repository, and the URL for your institution.
+Once created, you can add your files using Git, GitHub Desktop, or by dragging and dropping files from your computer to your repository using your web browser.

+Files uploaded to your institutions repository should be stored in folders named to reflect the sepcification version used to create them.
+For example `1` or `v1`.

 ## Participants